What Does It Cost to Run a Desktop Computer in Texas?

 Monthly difference

-At the statewide average residential rate, running a desktop computer in Texas costs less per month by $0.78 than the same usage pattern priced at the current U.S. average electricity rate.
+At the state average rate, a desktop computer in Texas costs $0.90 less a month than it would at the U.S. average rate.

 How much electricity does a desktop computer use?